Avondale–Southdown Line

-The Auckland Regional Transport Authority's Rail Development Plan 2006 included the line in its long-term vision for Auckland's rail network, however, there has been little development work on the project, and it may not be completed until 2030.
-It is currently envisaged that the line is most likely to be built between 2031 and 2040.

 Route

 The line would connect the Western Line just east of Avondale Train Station with the Southern Line at Auckland Freight Centre, Southdown.
+The route has been designated for rail since 1955.
 The reopening in 2010 of the Onehunga Branch to passenger traffic may make it more feasible for the line to connect with that branch in Onehunga township.
 New Zealand Railways Corporation owns most of the corridor for the line, which follows Oakley Creek and part of the State Highway 20 corridor.
 The SH20 extension from Hillsborough to Mount Roskill made provision for the line's construction.
 The line would cross over the entrance to the SH20 Waterview Connection.
 KiwiRail has reached an agreement with the NZ Transport Agency over a land swap needed for a realignment of the highway and railway corridors.

 Another proposal exists to connect the Onehunga Branch at Galway Street to the Avondale—Southdown line by building a tunnel under Onehunga Mall to meet Hugh Watt Drive (State Highway 20) before connecting to the proposed route at Hillsborough.